voberle/adventofcode/2022/day17/README.md

 ## Update

 I realized later that I could have simplified things by listing the coordinates of each rock, trying to move the rocks and check if it works.

+I also replaced the boolean array for lines with a simple integer.
+It's a simple change that wins 2-3 ms.